Craving an Australian beach holiday?

 Bells Beach, VIC

-Soak up surf culture, sunshine and holiday fun on the surf beaches around Torquay.
-You can have all kinds of seaside sun in Torquay, but this picturesque holiday town is most famous for the surf beaches that surround it.
+Soak up surf culture, sunshine and vacation fun on the surf beaches around Torquay.
+You can have all kinds of seaside sun in Torquay, but this picturesque vacation town is most famous for the surf beaches that surround it.
 Sitting south-west of Melbourne at the gateway to the Great Ocean Road, Torquay is fringed by some fantastic breaks with fairytale names.

 Bondi Beach, NSW